Navid200/xDrip/docs/G6-Recommended-Settings.md

 Enable all recommended settings (settings in the diagram with checkmarks) even if you see "G5" in the description.

 * Settings &#8722;> Less common settings &#8722;> [Other misc options](./images/other-misc-recommended.png)
-Enable &nbsp; &nbsp; &nbsp; Samsung workarounds even if your phone is not Samsung.
+Enable &nbsp; &nbsp; &nbsp; Wake workarounds even if your phone is not Samsung.

 * Settings &#8722;> Less common settings &#8722;> [Bluetooth Settings](./images/ble-recommended-stngs.png)